joeyagreco/pythontextnow/README.md

 This is the same username that you would use to log in.

-To find this username:
+To find this username, navigate to your [profile](https://www.textnow.com/settings/profile).

-- Go to [TextNow's messaging page](https://www.textnow.com/messaging) (make sure you are logged in)
-- Click "Settings"
-- Your username will be listed under "Account"

 ### Obtaining Your Cookie